 The procedure also does not seem to increase the rate at which cancer spreads in the

-How do I prepare for percutaneous balloon pericardiotomy?
+How do I get ready for percutaneous balloon pericardiotomy?

-Ask your doctor how to prepare for PBP.
-You will probably have to avoid eating and
+Ask your healthcare provider how to prepare for PBP.
+You will probably have to avoid

-The doctor may want some extra tests before the procedure.
-These might include:
+The healthcare provider may want some extra tests before the procedure.
+These might

-- CT scan or MRI, if the doctor needs more information about the heart
+CT scan or MRI, if the healthcare provider needs more information about the heart

 What happens during percutaneous balloon pericardiotomy?

-Talk with your doctor about what will happen during your PBP.
-A cardiologist and a
+Talk with your healthcare provider about what will happen during your PBP.
+A cardiologist

-team of other healthcare professionals will do the procedure, usually in a heart catheterization
+and a team of other healthcare professionals will do the procedure, usually in a heart

-lab.
+catheterization lab.
 Usually, pericardiocentesis takes place before PBP.
-The following is a description
+The following

-- You will be awake.
-An IV will be inserted in your hand or arm.
+You will be awake.
+An IV will be placed in your hand or arm.
 You will probably receive

 medicine to make you sleepy before the procedure starts.

-- The doctor will insert the needle through the skin.
-The needle will be guided to the
+The healthcare provider will insert the needle through the skin.
+The needle will be

-pericardial sac with the help of an echocardiogram or X-ray imaging (fluoroscopy).
+guided to the pericardial sac with the help of an echocardiogram or X-ray imaging

 thin tube called a catheter.
 This catheter has a balloon at its tip.

-- The doctor will carefully inflate the balloon over several minutes.
-This may be a
+The healthcare provider will carefully inflate the balloon over several minutes.
+This

-- The doctor will deflate the balloons and remove the catheters.
-Usually, the catheters will
+The healthcare provider will deflate the balloons and remove the catheters.
+Usually,

 What happens after percutaneous balloon pericardiotomy?

-Ask your doctor about what to expect after the procedure.
-In general, after your PBP:
+Ask your healthcare provider about what to expect after the procedure.
+In general,

 will be carefully monitored.